WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 The "ed25519key" identifier has parameters indicating the public keys that will be used to validate the returned signature.
-Each parameter's name is re-interpreted as binary content (Section 3.9 of
+Each parameter's name is re-interpreted as a byte sequence (Section 3.10 of
 {{!I-D.ietf-httpbis-header-structure}}) encoding a prefix of the public key.
 For example, if the client will validate signatures using the public key whose base64 encoding is `11qYAYKxCrfVS/7TyWQHOg7hcvPapiMlrwIaaPcHURo=`, valid